-Cylite’s CEO, Dr Steven Frisken, presented latest measurement results on in-vivo topography obtained using Cylite’s Hyperparallel OCT technology at the ARVO 2018 Imaging in the Eye Conference on Saturday, 28th May in Honolulu,Hawaii.
+Cylite CEO presented latest measurement results on in-vivo topography obtained using Cylite’s Hyperparallel OCT™ technology at the 2018 Imaging in the Eye Conference.

 The paper, entitled “Novel highly-parallelized OCT providing motion-tolerant in-vivo topographic metrology of ocular surfaces, biometry and volume anterior segment imaging” was co written by Cylite scientists and researchers at the School of Optometry and Vision Science, Queensland University of Technology.